ni/nimble/packages/nimble-components/src/table/specs/data-hierarchy-hld.md

 A third party library called [`performant-array-to-tree`](https://www.npmjs.com/package/performant-array-to-tree) offers an easy, and as the package says, performant means of doing this (in O(n) time).
 It comes with an MIT license, and is apparently fully tested, so it seems like it would be suitable to use for this purpose.

+_Note: When creating the hierarchical data structure we should create a new field in the data structure that is not expected to conflict with any existing fields, such as with a prefix that we don't expect clients to be using (e.g. "nimble-hierarchical-data")._

 ### Group rows with data hierarchy

 Tanstack allows limited support of data modeling where there is both grouping and parent-child row relationships.
 Essentially, when there is grouping present, only rows at the top-level of a hierarchical set of data will be grouped.
-All further child rows under the top-level parent row will not be grouped.
+Child rows will continue to be shown under their parent row rather than being grouped based on their own data.

 I see no reason to explicitly disable this behavior.
 One behavior we will need to ensure, however, is that the count value we display in the group row, is _only_ the number of immediate children in the group row.
 It would be odd for the number to change just because a row was expanded (such as in the lazy loading case).

 #### Managing expanded state